An email address will be required in the background study application entered in NETStudy 2.0.

 Each customer receives a receipt at the location that includes the payment type that was used.

 Entities contact IDEMIA directly to open an NCAC account (PDF).
 There is an IDEMIA form to complete.
 Once submitted, it takes two to five days to receive access and be able to use the account.
 A credit card is required and is billed for each completed fingerprint and photo transaction.
 There is no pre-paid amount of money to be held in reserve in the account nor is there a fee to establish or maintain the account.
-Initially, 50 authorization codes are provided, but more may be requested.
+Initially, a minimum of 50 authorization codes are provided, but more may be requested.
+The codes are valid for six months from the date they are issued by IDEMIA.

-NCAC accounts are available to all entities regardless of how many study subjects are fingerprinted or how many study requests they submit.
+NCAC accounts are available to all entities regardless of how many study subjects are fingerprinted.

 Entities receive NCAC authorization codes that are unique (i.e., the code is unique to a single fingerprint and photo service transaction).
 Entities provide the authorization codes to study subjects to redeem when the subject is fingerprinted and photographed.
 The credit card on file is charged when an NCAC authorization code is redeemed.